Located in South Carolina! Our F1 Mini Cockapoo Puppies are in Georgia, North Carolina, Florida, New Jersey, USA & Canada!

 What are 1st generation cockapoos?

-1st generation cockapoos or F1 cockapoo are the offspring of a cocker spaniel parent & a poodle parent.
+1st generation cockapoos or F1 cockapoos are the offspring of a cocker spaniel parent & a poodle parent.
 2nd generation cockapoos (F2 cockapoos) and further are the result of cockapoo to cockapoo pairings.
 A true cockapoo is 50% cocker spaniel and 50% poodle.
 Some breeders breed a cockapoo back to a poodle & call it an F1b cockapoo.
 The b stands for "back crossed" as I understand it.
 The offsrping in that pairing will always be 75% poodle and 25% cocker.
 This is generally done to intensify the traits of the poodle in the hybrid offspring.
 Not a true cockapoo by the definition stated above.
-We only raise 1st generation cockapoos (F1 cockapoos) at Attala County Cockapoos.
-For a more detailed discussion of the genetics and biology of 1st generation vs. 2nd generation and beyond, please visit the First Generation and Beyond page.
+We only raise 1st generation cockapoos (F1 cockapoos) at Acura Cockapoos, Inc. For a more detailed discussion of the genetics and biology of 1st generation vs. 2nd generation and beyond, please visit the First Generation and Beyond page.

 Why do you raise only 1st generation cockapoos?

 Again, we are going to refer to genetics.
-If you breed 1st generation cockapoos using one poodle parent and one cocker parent, you are effectively opening the gene pool and seriously reducing the opportunity for hereditary health issues.
-With 2nd generation cockapoos, where both parents are cockapoos, you are once again breeding cocker spaniel genes back to cocker spaniel genes and poodle genes back to poodle genes, thereby increasing the opportunity for the hereditary health issues prevalent to those breeds.
+If you breed 1st generation cockapoos using one poodle parent and one cocker parent, you are effectively opening the gene pool and seriously reducing the opportunity for hereditary health disease.
+With 2nd generation cockapoos, where both parents are cockapoos, you are once again breeding cocker spaniel genes back to cocker spaniel genes and poodle genes back to poodle genes, thereby increasing the opportunity for the hereditary health disease(s) prevalent to those breeds.
 You potentially loose the hybrid health vigor you sought to gain by getting a crossbreed or hybrid dog in the first place.
-Also, for the same genetic reasons, some 2nd generations, 3rd generation and beyond cockapoos may look more like cockers and some more like poodles (this is called the grandfather effect).
+Also, for the same genetic reasons, some 2nd generations, 3rd generation and generations beyond cockapoos may look more like cockers and some more like poodles (this is called the grandfather effect).
 I personally believe that you get a more consistent, classic "cockapoo look" that is the best blend of desirable physical traits from a 100% cocker spaniel to a 100% poodle breeding (1st generation cockapoo).
 (That is a personal opinion & other breeders often disagree.
 However, the biology is the biology and is not subject to opinion.)
 Again, for a more detailed discussion of the genetics and biology of 1st generation vs. 2nd generation and beyond, please visit the First Generation and Beyond page.

 Are dew claws removed & tails docked?
 If so, why?